nickerson-b/digital-redlining-data/README.md

 - bg_geoids.py: This file contains a class, GeoidCollector, which returns the list of block group geoids for a given city using census data.
 Current it can do this for Seattle, Tacoma, and Spokane.
 This code is old and is not worth updating as it has served its purpose.
 - geoid_addresses.py: This file contains a number of functions helpful in collecting addresses from the BigLocalNews United States Place Sampler.

+ACS:
+- Created by Teddy Davenport.
+These scripts were created in order to automatically retrieve GIS data from the US Census' American Community Survey.

 ### test, tools, res, and doc
 Breakdown coming soon.